 At its meeting on 25 June, the Bureau decided that it would not be possible to hold the summer part-session of the Assembly, originally scheduled to be held in Strasbourg on 22-26 June 2020 and which was supposed to be postponed to a later date.
 The Assembly is due to hold its next part-session in Strasbourg on 12-16 October 2020.

 The Assembly, in partnership with the Vaclav Havel Library and the Charta 77 Foundation, will continue with its call for nominations for the Vaclav Havel Human Rights Prize for 2020.
 The deadline for the reception of candidatures is 30 June 2020.
 Further details on the Prize can be found here.

-Committee chairpersons, rapporteurs, general rapporteurs and, more widely, all members of the Assembly remain active during this period of confinement.
+Committee chairpersons, rapporteurs, general rapporteurs and, more widely, all members of the Assembly remain active during this period.
 They are taking positions on various aspects of current events relating to the activities and mandate of the Parliamentary Assembly.
-Since 6 March 2020, 62 announcements or statements have been published on the PACE website (link).
+Since 6 March 2020, 82 announcements or statements have been published on the PACE website (link).

 Throughout the period of confinement, the Assembly Secretariat remains operational and carries out its work remotely via teleworking.
 This arrangement is intended to ensure the continuation of PACE’s activities while implementing the measures recommended by the health authorities of member States and the WHO, in accordance with Council of Europe policy.